The story of Lijjat Papad: Seven Women Who Made a Business Worth Over 1600 cr from just 80 rs.

 One day Jasvanti Jamnadas Popat and her friends were discussing things with each other after completing their household work.
 Jasvanti belonged to a humble family and wanted to help her family financially.
 She shared her idea of making papads with her friends to earn some money.
 They all liked the idea and decided to utilise their culinary skills to produce papad and earn money.
 But just like others in the 60s, their condition was also not good.

 They had no money to start a business.
 But all were determined for it, they borrowed Rs.
 80 from Chhaganlal Karamsi Parekh, a social worker and member of the Servants of India Society, to purchase ingredients.
 They all gathered on their building's terrace, the women produced four packets of papads.
 Their first customer was a merchant in the Bhuleshwar market of Mumbai.
 He liked the quality and taste of the Papad and asked them for more orders.
+Initially, they faced numerous challenges, but they adhered to a strict policy of self-reliance refused monetary aid and relied solely on their efforts.

+Chhaganlal also played a crucial role in the journey of Lijjat sisters.
+He suggested them making standardise Papad and he also taught them marketing and banking.
 The business soon became recognised by women living near be areas.
 Within three months, around 25 women joined the papad-making venture.
 By the end of their first year, their annual sales reached Rs.
 6,196.
 Even the broken papads were not wasted and were distributed among neighbours.
 Their product quickly gained popularity, prompting local shops to buy wholesale, leading to further expansion.

 Expansion of Lijjat Papad